 that taxi-car; and cognate expressions shall be construed accordingly;

-“owner”, as applied to a taxi-car, means a person being the sole, part or joint owner of the vehicle and includes a person having the use of the vehicle under an agreement for its hire, lease or loan under a hire purchase agreement and also includes a person repossessing or purporting to repossess, the vehicle under any such agreement;
+owner, as applied to a taxi-car, means a person being the sole, part or joint owner of the vehicle and includes a person having the use of the vehicle under an agreement for its hire, lease or loan under a hire purchase agreement and also includes a person repossessing or purporting to repossess, the vehicle under any such agreement;

-“subsection” means a subsection of the section wherein the term is used;
+subsection means a subsection of the section wherein the term is used;

-“taxi-car” means a vehicle that is used for the purpose of standing or plying for hire or otherwise for the carrying of passengers for reward;
+taxi-car means a vehicle that is used for the purpose of standing or plying for hire or otherwise for the carrying of passengers for reward;

-“taxi-stand” means a position or group of positions set apart by a competent authority, by means of a sign on or near a road, for the standing of disengaged taxi-cars.
+taxi-stand means a position or group of positions set apart by a competent authority, by means of a sign on or near a road, for the standing of disengaged taxi-cars.

-(2) In this Part unless the contrary intention appears a reference to “this Part” includes a reference to the regulations made under this Part.
+(2) In this Part unless the contrary intention appears a reference to this Part includes a reference to the regulations made under this Part.

-(3) For the purposes of this Part, the term “carrying of passengers for reward” includes any case where the owner or driver of the vehicle used —
+(3) For the purposes of this Part, the term carrying of passengers for reward includes any case where the owner or driver of the vehicle used —

 (a) offers that carriage as an inducement in respect of an agreement for the provision of other services or goods; or